elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

     $ iex -S mix phx.server
 ```

-Notice that Phoenix displays _a lot_ of helpful information.
-First, the output
+Phoenix displays _a lot_ of helpful information.
+First, the output shows all
-shows all the files that were generated (don't worry if it seems overwhelming
+the files that were generated (don't worry if it seems overwhelming at first;
-at first; we're only going to start with a handful of these files).
-Then, we
+we're only going to start with a handful of these files).
+Then, we see some
-see some information about how to configure our database and start the server.
+information about how to configure our database and start the server.

 ## Configuring the Database